 The limestone topography of the Maya Mountains is permeated with many underground rivers that are part of giant cave systems; add the jungle and venture outside with us into the home of over 3000 species of vascular plants, 163 species of mammals, 84 species of bats, 40 species of reptiles/amphibians and almost 600 species of birds.

-Owner and General Manager Abel Garcia have been a certified Tour Guide for 19 years.
-As a former member of BDARRT (Belize Disaster And Rescue Response Team), Abel has taken part in many pieces of training and rescue scenarios and has been certified as an Emergency Medicine First Responder, Remote Duty Medic, Cave Rescue, Swift Water Rescue, Low and High Angle Rescue, Technical Rope Rescue Systems and training with an emphasis on Shock Trauma and Triage.
+Owner and General Manager Abel Garcia has been a certified Tour Guide for 23 years.
+As a former member of BDARRT (Belize Disaster And Rescue Response Team), Abel has taken part in many trainings and rescue scenarios and has been certified as an Emergency Medicine First Responder, Remote Duty Medic, Cave Rescue, Swift Water Rescue, Low and High Angle Rescue, Technical Rope Rescue Systems and training with an emphasis on Shock Trauma and Triage.
 His previous job involved being the manager and coordinator of a team of up to 20 high adventure guides.

-Upsidedown Tours’ Drivers /Guides have all been certified as Tour Guides by the Belize Tourism Board.
-All have been highly trained and certified in different rescue scenarios and as Emergency First Responders by National and International institutions.
+Upsidedown Tours’ personnel has all been certified as Tour Guides by the Belize Tourism Board and are highly trained and certified in different rescue and emergency disciplines by National and International institutions.